kimonolabs/node-style-guide/Readme.md

 either use that and adjust it, or use
 [this script](https://gist.github.com/kentcdodds/11293570) to make your own.

-This guide was created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
+This guide was originally created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 You are encouraged to fork this repository and make adjustments according to your preferences.